 - Involve the city’s culture institutions, sports clubs and human and LGBTI+ rights organisations as content partners in Copenhagen 2021; and

 - Put LGBTI+ rights and inclusion on the political agenda in Denmark and around the world.

 The Strategy was distilled into a Communications Plan for each 12-month period, beginning in 2018.
 These included detailed plans for all areas of communications, including marketing, public and media relations, social media, and programme development.

 Within Happy Copenhagen, the Communications Team had a cross-pillar function across all areas of Copenhagen 2021, and all communications and marketing activity was channelled through, or organised in liaison with, the Communications Team.
 This was essential given the scope and breadth of the event and the need for consistency of approach.
 The Director of Communications was a member of the Management Team.

 Over the duration of Happy Copenhagen, the communications function has been led by three people.
-Martin Xaver Dover was appointed as Communications Manager in August 2016 and for three years led the early stages of the activity.
-Rasmus Strøyer was appointed Director of Communications in October 2019 but he missed television production, where he came from, and returned to television.
-Steve Taylor was appointed Director of Communications in March 2020 and remained in post until the end of the project.
+Martin Xaver Dover was hired as Communications Manager in August 2016 and for three years led the early stages of the activity.
+Rasmus Strøyer was hired as Director of Communications in October 2019 but he missed television production, where he came from, and returned to television.
+Steve Taylor was hired as Director of Communications in March 2020 and remained in post until the end of the project.

 Additional team members were recruited from the middle of 2020:

 - Digital Marketing Officer (intern) from July to September 2020